The Census at Bethlehem: Description

 The painting shows Bethlehem as a Flemish village in winter at sundown.
 A group of people is gathered at a building on the left, having their details taken down by a scribe.
 A sign bearing the Habsburg double-headed eagle is visible on the building.
 Other people are making their way to the same building, including the figures of Joseph and the pregnant Virgin Mary on a donkey.
 A pig is being slaughtered, though of course such an event would never have occurred in Jewish Bethlehem.
 People are going about their daily business in the cold, children are shown playing with toys on the ice and having snowball fights.

 At the very centre of the painting is a spoked wheel, sometimes interpreted as being a reference to the wheel of fortune.
 To the right, a man in a small hut is shown holding a clapper, a warning to keep away from leprosy.
 Leprosy was endemic in that part of Europe when the painting was created.
 There is a begging bowl in front of the hut.
 In the background, men drink at a makeshift bar, and in the distance are a well-kept church and a crumbling castle.

 As he often did, Bruegel treats a biblical story, here the census of Quirinius, as a contemporary event.
-And once again, reference to particular political events has been adduced - in this case, the severity of the Spanish administration in the southern Netherlands.
+And once again, reference to particular political events has been adduced - in this case, the tax paying to the administration in the Netherlands.
 However, Bruegel may well be making a more general criticism of bureaucratic methods.